wpgaurav/dynamic-month-year-into-posts/README.txt

 = How can I use these shortcodes in my theme/PHP code? = You can use `<?php echo do_shortcode('[year]');?>`, `<?php echo do_shortcode('[month]');?>` etc. in themes or in functionality plugins to use these shortcodes.

+= How can render shortcodes in ACF fields? =
+This plugin doesn't render shortcodes in ACF fields by default (due to various reasons, security being the first).
+But if you need to render [year] etc. shortcodes to render, you can enable those field typewise or even field-namewise.
+Just add this code in your theme's functions.php file or in Code Snippets plugin:

+ACF field type => text `add_filter('acf/format_value/type=text', 'do_shortcode');`

+ACF field name => headline `add_filter('acf/format_value/name=headline', 'do_shortcode');`

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.